Malaysia Travel Warning

 Issued by U.S. State Department

-U.S. citizens traveling to the islands or in the coastal region of eastern Sabah in Malaysia are encouraged to register with the U.S. Embassy in Kuala Lumpur.
-As the U.S. Embassy is quite distant from this region, U.S. citizens may wish to contact the Embassy by telephone at (6-03) 2168-5000, or by e-mail at [email protected]
+U.S. citizens traveling in this region of southeastern Sabah in Malaysia are encouraged to register with the U.S. Embassy in Kuala Lumpur.
+As the U.S. Embassy is quite distant from this region, U.S. citizens may wish to contact the Embassy by telephone at 60-3-2168-5000, or by e-mail at [email protected]

 For further general information on travel to Malaysia, consult the Department's latest Consular Information Sheet at http://travel.state.gov.

 This Public Announcement replaces the Public Announcement for Malaysia dated January 11, 2001, to extend its validity and to provide updated security information.
 It expires on August 6, 2001.